sestaton/tephra/README.md

     docker run -it --name tephra-con -v $(pwd)/db:/db:Z sestaton/tephra

-That will create a container called "tephra-con" and start an interactive shell.
+That will create a container called `tephra-con` and start an interactive shell.
 The above assumes you have a directory called `db` in the working directory that contains your database files and the Tephra configuration.
-To run the full analysis, change to the mounted directory with `cd db` in your container and run the following command:
+To run the full analysis, change to the mounted directory with `cd /db` in your container and run the following command:

     tephra all -c tephra_config.yml

 I recommend using `nohup` and then logging out, which will allow you to leave the container running in the background (I will expand this part of the install by v0.13.0).

-If you cannot use Docker, please see the [INSTALL](https://github.com/sestaton/tephra/blob/master/INSTALL.md) file included with this distribution to install Tephra on various operating systems.
+If you cannot use Singularity or Docker, please see the [INSTALL](https://github.com/sestaton/tephra/blob/master/INSTALL.md) file included with this distribution to install Tephra on various operating systems.

 **BASIC USAGE**